“I’ve reached my goal weight and am thinking about having my gastric band removed. Is this a good idea?”

 Does gastric banding change my genetics?

 Simple answer, it doesn’t!
 People who have weight-loss surgery are exactly the same genetically even after their weight-loss operation.
 Doing weight-loss surgery gives individuals a “tool” to help them lose weight.
 If being in a positive energy balance causes someone to gain weight, how does one lose weight?
 Answer – they have to get their body into a negative energy balance, or burn more calories than they consume.
 What this means for most is that they need to diet (take in fewer calories) and exercise (burn more calories).
-The challenge for people who are morbidly obese is trying to stay in a negative energy balance long enough to get back to a healthier weight.
+The challenge for people with severe obesity is trying to stay in a negative energy balance long enough to get back to a healthier weight.

 It is exactly this challenge that adjustable gastric banding helps with.
 By placing a gastric band around the upper part of the stomach, we can essentially allow the person to feel full with smaller amounts of food.
 This allows an individual to take in fewer calories and not feel hungry all of the time.
 By taking in fewer calories and burning more calories by beginning to exercise, adjustable gastric band patients can get into a negative energy balance and begin losing weight.
 With the help of this “tool,” many will see significant improvement in their weight and medical problems caused by excess weight.